|

 On

-or perceived mal-administration of the reprieve system by the Home Office, a
+that actual or perceived mal-administration of the reprieve system by the Home

-changing attitude in society and a concerted campaign by the media and liberal
+Office, a changing attitude in society and a concerted campaign by the media

-pressure groups were the principal reasons for the abolition of the death
+and liberal pressure groups were the principal reasons for the abolition of the

-Back to Contents page.
+Contents page.
 Timeline of hanging in Britain.
+The history of judicial hanging.

 The Reprieve system examined.